 Learn about the death of Louis XIV and the legacy he left behind.

 Answer questions and see how you rank against other players.Play Now

-Louis XIV was born September 5, 1638, in Saint-Germaine-en-Laye, France.
+Louis XIV was born on September 5, 1638, in Saint-Germaine-en-Laye, France.
 He became king in 1643.
 As of 1661, he started reforming France.
 In 1667 he invaded the Spanish Netherlands.
 From 1672–1678 he engaged France in the Franco-Dutch War.
-In 1688 he led a war between France and the Grand Alliance.
+In 1688, he led a war between France and the Grand Alliance.
 By the 1680s, Louis XIV generated public hostility.
 He died in Versailles, France, on September 1, 1715.